JZO001/ASPNETCoreMVCwithReact/README.md

 For detailed documentation, please visit: https://jzo.hu/blog/1002

-To start the project, run "npm run build" or "npm run build:prod", than in Visual Studio just simply run the project with IIS Express.
+To start the project for development, run "npm run start" in command prompt (don't forget to navigate to the ClientApp folder).
+For production optimized compilation, run "npm run build".
+Finally, in Visual Studio just simply run the project with IIS Express.

 In the browser, you see the difference in the HTML HEAD, if you open three browser tab with these links: